 |Polyaromatic hydrocarbons, % (m/m)||3-11|

 There are two national diesel fuel standards in China, GB 252 and GB 19147, as well as several municipal/provincial diesel fuel standards.
 For on-road applications, GB 19147-2009 was implemented in stages throughout the country starting in January 2010.
-GB 19147-2009 is the current automotive diesel fuel standard in China and sets a sulfur limit of 350 ppm max throughout the country.
+GB 19147-2013 for China IV fuel was published in February 2013.

 For other applications such as trailers, locomotives with internal combustion engines, construction machinery, vessels, generator sets, 3-wheelers and low-speed trucks, GB 252-2011 is available.
 GB 252-2011 sulfur limit is 0.2% until June 30, 2013 and 0.035% starting July 1, 2013.